dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     The `RedisBasketStore` class is now ready to be used by our gRPC `BasketService` class.

+## Implement the gRPC service to get the basket

 1. Back in the `BasketService.cs` file, update the constructor to accept a `RedisBasketStore` parameter.
 This will be populated from the application's DI container when the service is created:

     ```csharp